Skip to content ↓

 Spoken Language

-Starting in Early Years, there is a strong oral approach using a range of resources and techniques such as:
+Starting in Early Years, there is a strong oral approach using a range of resources and techniques.
+The children are taught through intensive interactions with adults and children.
+Vocabulary is provided on provision maps as talking tips during interactions with children.

 • Chatterboxes